 This document is still under development.
 It describes the modeling rules for writing TLM-T SystemC simulation models for SoCLib that are compliant with the new TLM2.0 OSCI standard.
 These rules enforce the PDES (Parallel Discrete Event Simulation) principles.
-In the TLM-T approach, we don't use anymore the SystemC global time, as each PDES process involved in the simulation has its own local time.
-PDES processes (implemented as SC\THREADS) synchronize through messages piggybacked with time information.
+Each PDES process involved in the simulation has its own local time, and PDES processes synchronize through messages piggybacked with time information.
 Models complying to these rules can be used with the "standard" OSCI simulation engine (SystemC 2.x) and the TLM2.0 protocol, but can also be used also with others simulation engines, especially distributed, parallelized simulation engines.